MohammedQ13/911-Project/README.md

 # Python For Data Science Projects
-These program were written in python using jupyter notebooks.
-Relevant libraires include: numpy, pandas, matplotlib, and seaborn.
+These programs were written in python using Jupyter Notebooks.
+Relevant libraires include: numpy, pandas, matplotlib, seaborn, and yfinance.
 The CSV file for the 911 calls project is provided